kuetemeier/hexo-multilanguage-example/README.md

 ~~Install [HEXO](http://hexo.io), for more informations see [docs](http://hexo.io/docs/).~~

-TODAY: Use my hexo version, see above.
+TODAY: Use my hexo version, see notice above.

 ```
 # NO - npm install hexo -g